 Trade journals are like business periodicals but are more in-depth, and are written about a particular field or industry, by and largely for professionals in it.
 Most offer not only news stories and statistics, but industry reports as well.

 Scholarly and professional journals are even more serious in addressing an industry than popular business publications or trade journals.
 They're written and checked by experts and address major questions in a methodical and scientific way.
 They may include statistics, but only to support their individual inquiries-- not on a regular basis.

 The case study method is when a real or fictitious business or organizational problem is presented to allow for intensive investigation of the relevant issues and explore potential solutions.
 It is intended to develop problem-solving skills.
 Many fields use the case study method and therefore different types of case studies can be found.

-NOTE: Due to licensing restrictions Temple Libraries DO NOT have access to Harvard Business School Case Studies.
+NOTE: Due to licensing restrictions, Temple University Libraries DO NOT have access to the Harvard Business School Case Studies service.

 GOVERNMENT & NGO SOURCES